Making an application

 - Children whose parents live outside the ecclesiastical/civil parish of Newburgh.

-- Children with a parent/guardian worshipping in a church in membership of Churches Together in England.*
+- Children with a parent/guardian worshipping in a Trinitarian Christian Church.*

 - Other children.